 Under Maryland General Corporation Law and our charter, our Board of Directors is authorized to classify and reclassify any authorized but unissued shares of stock into one or more classes of stock, including preferred stock.
 Prior to issuance of shares of each class or series, our Board of Directors will be required by Maryland law and our charter to set the terms, preferences, conversion or other rights, voting powers, restrictions, limitations as to dividends or other distributions, qualifications and terms or conditions of redemption for each class or series.
 Thus, our Board of Directors could authorize the issuance of shares of preferred stock with terms and conditions that could have the effect of delaying, deferring or preventing a transaction or a change in control that might involve a premium price for holders of our common stock or otherwise be in their best interest.
 The cost of any such reclassification would be borne by our common stockholders.
-Certain matters under the 1940 Act require the separate vote of the holders of any issued and outstanding preferred stock.
-For example, holders of preferred stock would vote separately from the holders of common stock on a proposal to cease operations as a BDC.
+Certain matters under the 1940 Act require the separate vote of the holders of common stock on a proposal to cease operations as a BDC.
 In addition, the 1940 Act provides that holders of preferred stock are entitled to vote separately from holders of common stock to elect two preferred stock directors.
 We currently have no plans to issue preferred stock.
 The issuance of preferred shares convertible into shares of common stock may also reduce the net income and net asset value per share of our common stock upon conversion, provided, that we will only be permitted to issue such convertible preferred stock to the extent we comply with the requirements of Section 61 of the 1940 Act, including obtaining common stockholder approval.
 These effects, among others, could have an adverse effect on your investment in our common stock.